YinHK-gameDev/unity-learn/lighting/emissive materials.md

-> Note: Emission will only be received by objects marked as **Static** or **Lightmap Static** from the Inspector.
+> **Note**: Emission will only be received by objects marked as **Static** or **Lightmap Static** from the Inspector.
 Similarly, emissive materials applied to non-static, or dynamic geometry such as characters will not contribute to scene lighting.